Hasco07/Ato-Pack-Kitsune/ato-pack-kitsune/2_controls-and-evidence/controls/SI-2.md

 - POA&M is used to track remediation actions, owners, and dates.

 ### Who
-- LAN Admins apply patches and maintain patch staging.
+- System Admins apply patches and maintain patch staging.
 - ISSO validates evidence and ensures findings are tracked; ISSM provides oversight.

 ### When / cadence (example)